Iron Master Nomination – Dennis Rogers

 - CRUSH DVD Contest Winner

 This entry was posted on Thursday, January 27th, 2011 at 1:17 am and is filed under card ripping, card tearing, Diesel Iron Masters, feats, feats of strength, feats of strength bending, grip strength, how to rip cards, old strongman feats of strength, ripping cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson